solana-labs/solana/README.md

 Linux Snap
 ---
-A Linux Solana [Snap](https://snapcraft.io/) is available, which can be used to easily get Solana running on supported Linux systems without building anything from source.
+A Linux [Snap](https://snapcraft.io/) is available, which can be used to easily get Solana running on supported Linux systems without building anything from source.
 The `edge` Snap channel is updated daily with the latest development from the `master` branch.
 To install: